Brandon-Hurst/ADI_EWNA24_CFSDemo/readme.md

 ![Run Build Task...](img/Terminal_RunBuildTask.png)
 ![clean-periph](img/clean-periph.png)

 At this point, you can build and run using the `Build` and `Flash & Run` tasks, or simply use the buttons for these in the CodeFusion Studio extension.
+Check the example's README for more details.
+Instructions for Embedded World NA will be provided in a separate document imminent at the time of writing.